-Whether you’re new to driving or a seasoned veteran, there are essential items to keep stocked in your cab.
+Whether you’re new to driving or a seasoned veteran, there are several truck-driving essentials to keep stocked in your cab.
 We checked in with a few drivers to uncover the essentials for life on the open road.
-Here’s what we found…
+Here’s what we found.

 1. Shower flip-flops